Cyrus Pitt Grosvenor: Biography

 Cyrus Pitt Grosvenor was born in Grafton, Massachusetts, the son of Rev. Daniel and Deborah (Hall) Grosvenor.
 He studied theology with his father in Petersham, Massachusetts.
 He was at one point principal of the Haverhill Academy in Haverhill, New Hampshire.
 He graduated from Dartmouth College in 1818 and studied at Princeton Theological Seminary in 1821–22.
 He was a minister for congregations in New Haven, Salem, and Boston (1827–40) from 1825 to 1834.
 Grosvenor was a leader of the anti-slavery movement in Massachusetts and Connecticut, and an agent of the American Anti-Slavery Society.
 The first meeting of the Essex County Anti-Slavery Society was held at his house.

 Grosvenor and Elon Galusha were the two leading Baptist ministers opposing slavery at the time.
 Grosvenor was "significantly admonished by a Rev. dignitary of his own denomination, ...that abolition ministers would soon be silenced, amid scenes of blood, if they could not otherwise be reduced to quietness."

 Grosvenor was a proponent of the anti-slavery Liberty Party.

 In 1840 he attended the first World Anti-Slavery Convention in London, where he was included in the commemorative painting by Benjamin Haydon, although Grosvenor's face is obscured by Galusha and Henry Sterry.
 There was a delegation from Massachusetts that included Galusha, George Bradburn, Lydia Maria Child, Harriet Martineau, William Lloyd Garrison, Wendell Phillips and Maria Weston Chapman.
 In the same year, Grosvenor published a book which investigated whether slavery was or was not endorsed by the Bible.

 Grosvenor was the founding editor of the Baptist Anti-Slavery Correspondent, which was first published in February 1841 in Worcester, Massachusetts.

 In 1844, Grosvenor led the formation of an American missionary society.
 He was disappointed that Baptist church leaders were unwilling to eject people involved with slavery from the church.
 He decided that a new organization was required to take a stronger moral position.
 This was the American Baptist Free Mission Society.

-In 1849 he was among the founders of New-York Central College in McGrawville, New York.
+In 1849 he was among the founders of New-York Central College in McGraw, New York.
 He served as its first president.

 Grosvenor married Sarah Warner and they had three children.
 Their son Cyrus Pitt Daniel Grosvenor (1828–1849), born in Utica, New York was a printer.
 One daughter, Emma P. (1832–1853) also died young.
 Sarah Caroline Grosvenor (1828–1921) married Baptist Rev. Austin Harman in 1852, and they moved to Allegan County, Michigan, followed by her parents.
 Grosvenor had retired from the college the year after his daughter married.
-In 1856, Grosvenor’s wife died.
+In 1856, Grosvenor's wife died.

 During the Civil War Grosvenor went to England, as there was a price on his head.